Shettima to journalists: Tinubu remains your ally

 Shettima further noted that President Tinubu’s decision to remove fuel subsidies was made in the national interest, just as he reaffirmed the administration’s commitment to repositioning the Nigerian economy for the benefit of all citizens.

-Earlier, the National President of NUJ, Comrade Alhassan Yahya Abdullahi, drew the Vice President’s attention to some critical issues confronting journalists in the course of doing their job, urging him to use his office “to take a firm stance in defending press freedom, and ensuring that journalists are not punished for doing their constitutional duty.”
+Earlier, the National President NUJ, Mr Alhassan Abdullahi, drew the vice president’s attention to some critical issues confronting journalists in the course of doing their job, urging him to use his office “to take a firm stance in defending press freedom, and ensuring that journalists are not punished for doing their constitutional duty.”

-He also urged the government “to initiate a comprehensive review of colonial-era laws such as sections of the Criminal and Penal Codes that continue to criminalize journalism,” maintaining that “libel should be decriminalized.”
+He also urged the government “to initiate a comprehensive review of colonial-era laws such as sections of the criminal and penal codes that continue to criminalise journalism,” maintaining that “libel should be decriminalised.”

 Other demands made by the NUJ President include facilitation of a national safety protocol for journalists, in collaboration with security agencies, to ensure that no reporter is harmed for simply reporting the news.

-The NUJ also sought partnerships with TETFUND, universities, and international media institutes to uplift training standards across the profession.
-Additionally, it aimed to create a Permanent Government-Media Liaison Platform under the office of the Vice President to foster regular engagement, clarify national policies, and prevent the vacuum breeding misinformation.
+The NUJ also sought partnerships with TETFUND, universities, and international media institutes to uplift training standards across the profession, as well as the creation of a Permanent Government- Media Liaison Platform under the office of the Vice President to foster regular engagement, clarify national policies, and prevent the vacuum breeding misinformation.

-Abdullahi pledged the support of the Nigerian press for President Tinubu’s development agenda, noting, however, that the press will always maintain the right to speak truth to power for the survival of democracy.
+Abdullahi pledged the support of the Nigerian press for President Tinubu’s development agenda, noting, however, that the press would always maintain the right to speak truth to power for the survival of democracy.

 Disclaimer